Iwakuni: Cuisine

 Visitors to Iwakuni may also wish to sample the town's special local version of sushi, which is made in a square mold.
 What is unique about this sushi is that it is prepared in large amounts, generally enough to feed about 150 people.
 There are also many "sushi-go-rounds" where sushi makes its way around the restaurant for patrons to pick and choose from via a moving belt.

 Iwakuni is famous for fresh lotus roots which many people enjoy.
 Lotus roots grown in Iwakuni typically have nine holes, as opposed to lotus roots grown elsewhere, which typically have eight holes.
 These are cooked in different ways such as sautéed, simmered, or deep-fried.

 Iwakuni Chagayu is a tea-flavored rice porridge originally created about 400 years ago by Hiroie Kikkawa as an inexpensive means of providing food for his subordinates.
 The tea which was originally used to flavor the chagayu is called “bancha”.
 Although a simple dish, this food has a long history in Iwakuni.

 Ohira is a dish with simmered vegetables as well as wild plants and chicken.

-Restaurants

-There is a restaurant in downtown Iwakuni called the "Osho", or the Gyoza House.
-It offers many local and traditional dishes such as ebichiri, which means "spicy shrimp", and the featured dish gyoza.
-There are many other restaurants that attract non-locals to the city.
-One is San Zoku, or Mountain Clan, known colloquially by Americans as The Chicken Shack because of its many chicken dishes.
-San Zoku is also known for a wonderful koi (carp) pond.